-Study Day: Shakespeare’s Seven Ages set in his contemporary gardens and illustrated with plants
+Study Day: Shakespeare’s Seven Ages set in his contemporary gardens

 Lecturer: Caroline Holmes

 Location: DESY Auditorium

 As a rural boy Shakespeare knew by name and use English country flowers which he put to good effect in his Elizabethan plays.
 Shakespeare’s plots are often exactly that - gardens and flowers designed to give his audience hidden messages.